cmontella/cse298-quiz1/README.md

 1. Describe the method by which LIDAR measures the distance to objects.

+*Most LIDAR work on a principle called "time-of-flight" to measure the distance to objects.
+The LIDAR emits a pulse of light toward the object, which reflects it back to the LIDAR.
+The time between when the pulse is emitted and recieved is measured as `t`.
+The distance is calculated using the equation distance = speed * time / 2 (it's divided by two because the distance traveled by the light is twice the distance to the object).
+We know the speed of light is ~3x10^8 m/s, so the equation can be solved to yield the distance to the object.*

 2. What do accelerometers and gyroscopes measure?

+*Accelerometers measure acceleration of the sensor, in m/s^2.
+Gyroscopes measure the angular velocity of the sensor, in units of rad/s*

 3. Given the following data, find the least squares best fit for a line that passes through it.
 Provide values for Beta1 and Beta2.